dvalenciar/Fuzzy_Control_with_AR_mark_Tracking-Bebop2/README.md

 3. Run the fuzzy controller (**Be careful, Drone will start moving.**)

-  If the drone detects the mark it will start to move  AUTONOMOUSLY and it will track the mark.
-In the case of not detecting   any mark the drone will maintain its position
+    If the drone detects the mark it will move and track the mark AUTONOMOUSLY.
+In the case of not detecting any mark, the       drone will maintain its position

    ```